petrbela/karma-osx-reporter/README.md

 ## Installation

-1. Install the plugin `npm install -g karma-osx-notifier`.
+1\.
+Install the plugin `npm install -g karma-osx-notifier`.

-2. Add dependency to the plugin section in Karma config file
+2\.
+Add dependency to the plugin section in Karma config file:

 ```js
   plugins = [
     'karma-osx-reporter'
   ];
 ```
-or
+or, if you're using the new module-based config file format:

 ```js
   karma.configure({